forksbot/aioli/docs/api/config.rst

 Config
 ======

-Package config schemas makes use of the Marshmallow library and offers a simple, clean and safe way of customizing Packages.
+Package config schemas make use of the `Marshmallow library <https://marshmallow.readthedocs.io/en/latest>`_ and offers a simple, clean and safe way of customizing Packages.

 Read more in :ref:`Setup/Configure <setup-configure-docs>`, or check out an :ref:`Example <package-config-schema-example>`.